eclipse/imagen/docs/guide/j2d-concepts/index.md

 and explicit controls on the type and order of results.
 However, the synchronous nature of Java AWT has one distinct disadvantage in that it is not well suited to notions of progressive rendering or network resources.
-These issues are addressed in JAI.
+These issues are addressed in Eclipse ImageN.

 ### 2.2.3 The Renderable Layer vs. the Rendered Layer